Approved BHSFG Commission Initiatives

 Date Approved by Governor 07/17/24

-This initiative will provide up to $6.5 million in one-time grants to Tribal nations and Urban Indian Health Organizations (UIHOs) to support and improve behavioral health services provided in Native American communities.
-The funding can be used to improve, repair, or expand existing behavioral health facilities, support mobile crisis response teams, and cover transportation expenses to facilities that serve individuals with behavioral health needs in a culturally relevant manner.
+This initiative provides up to $6.5 million in one-time grants to Tribal nations and Urban Indian Health Organizations (UIHOs) to support and improve behavioral health services in Native American communities.
+The funding can be used for facility improvements, mobile crisis response teams, and transportation to culturally relevant behavioral health facilities.

 Date Approved by Commission 05/20/24